yoa95/mini-data-cloud/docs/worker-registration.md

 # Worker Registration and Health Monitoring System

-This document describes the worker registration and health monitoring system implemented in task 3.2.
+This document describes the worker registration and health monitoring system

 ## Overview